Greek Customs And Habits That Make Greeks Who They Are

 2. Greeks are loud

-Greeks talk loudly and quickly, and use their hands a lot.
+Greeks talk loudly and quickly, and use a lot of hand gestures.
 This sometimes confuses people, especially those from countries where loudness is neither expected, nor encouraged.

-Often, it looks like people are arguing.
-However, they may be talking about what they ate for lunch, or where they should go for a coffee.
+Very often, it looks like Greek people are arguing, but this is not necessarily the case.
+They may be talking about what they ate for lunch, or where they should go for a coffee.

 Greeks also use tons of curse words.
 For example, the word “Malaka” has become world-famous!